-Prolonged exposure to moisture can do serious damage to your walls and to the structure of the house, so it’s essential to prevent damp walls effectively.
+Prolonged exposure to moisture can do serious damage to your walls and to the structure of your house, so it’s essential to prevent damp walls effectively.
 But the important question is: how to treat dampness in internal walls?
 Before answering that, let’s take you back to the cause so that you can nip it in the bud.

 - Moisture from the ground can rise above ground level and damage walls

-- Sloping roofs can collect water that can percolate into the home and cause cracks
+- Sloping roofs can collect water that can percolate into your home and cause cracks

 - Blocked drainage pipes can collect water and cause damp walls